 For this build, the client wanted a custom walnut mirror frame built that would look like it is floating off the wall.
 To accomplish this, I made an inset inner frame on the back to make it stand out.

 Today I’m building this mirror frame for a client that wanted it to appear like it was floating off the wall.

 Now I realize that the shadows in the picture are hiding the floating aspect, so you’re just going to have to use your imagination.

-One of the key ingredients to getting perfect miters is to start out with perfect square stock, so I took the time to set up a feather board when ripping to width.
+One of the key ingredients to getting perfect miters is to start with perfect square stock, so I took the time to set up a feather board when ripping to width.

-I mitered one end of all 4 pieces, and then I set a stop block up so I could cut the corresponding sides to the exact length, without them getting pinched between the fence and the blade.
+I mitered one end of all four pieces, and then I set a stop block up so I could cut the corresponding sides to the exact length, without them getting pinched between the fence and the blade.

 The 1st cut was to establish the width of the dado.
 Then I reset to the fence and blade height to cut the depth.